epandurski/flask_signalbus/docs/api.rst

 - The signal model class **may** have a ``send_signalbus_messages`` *class method* which accepts one positional argument: an iterable of instances of the class.
-The method should be implemented in such a way that when it returns, all messages for the passed instances, are guaranteed to be successfully sent and stored by the broker.
+The method should be implemented in such a way that when it returns, all messages for the passed instances are guaranteed to be successfully sent and stored by the broker.
-  Implementing a ``send_signalbus_messages`` class method may greatly improve performance, because message brokers are usually optimized to process messages in batches much more efficiently.
+  Implementing a ``send_signalbus_messages`` class method can greatly improve performance, because message brokers are usually optimized to process messages in batches much more efficiently.

+- The signal model class **may** have a ``signalbus_burst_count`` integer attribute defined, which determines how many individual signals will be sent and deleted at once, as a part of one database transaction.
+This can greatly improve performace in some cases, especially when the ``send_signalbus_messages`` class method is implemented efficiently.
+If not defined, it defaults to ``1``.

 - The signal model class **may** have a ``signalbus_autoflush`` boolean attribute defined, which determines if signals of that type will be automatically sent over the message bus after each transaction commit.
 If not defined, it defaults to `True`.

-- The signal model class **may** have a ``signalbus_burst_count`` integer attribute defined, which determines how many individual signals will be deleted at once, as a part of one database transaction.
-This might be useful in some cases, to improve performace.
-If not defined, it defaults to ``1``.

 - The signal model class **may** have a ``signalbus_order_by`` tuple attribute defined, which determines the order in which signals will